Pradeep-selva/hardhat-nodemon/README.md

     --except           	A list of contracts to ignore while watching for compilation, separated by commas (.sol files) (default: "")
     --force            	Force compilation ignoring cache
-    --no-size-contracts	Don't size contracts after running this task, even if runOnCompile option is enabled --no-typechain     	Skip Typechain compilation
+    --no-typechain     	Skip Typechain compilation
     --only             	A list of contracts to watch for compilation, separated by commas (.sol files) (default: "") --quiet            	Makes the compilation process less verbose